 Structure of the training programme

 The training programme gives a framework, in which individual training schemes can be developed.
-It contains the following three components:
+It contains the following components:

 - MSc degree courses